Debs v. United States: Facts

 Eugene V. Debs was an American labor and political leader and five-time Socialist Party of America candidate for the American Presidency.
-On June 16, 1918 Debs made an anti-war speech in Canton, Ohio, protesting US involvement in World War I. He was arrested under the Espionage Act of 1917 and convicted, sentenced to serve ten years in prison and to be disenfranchised for life.
+On June 16, 1918 Debs made an anti-war speech in Canton, Ohio, protesting US involvement in World War I. He was arrested on June 30 under the Espionage Act of 1917 and convicted, sentenced to serve ten years in prison and to be disenfranchised for life.

 The case against Debs was based on a document entitled Anti-War Proclamation and Program, showing that Debs' original intent was to openly protest against the war.
 The argument of the Federal Government was that Debs was attempting to arouse mutiny and treason by preventing the drafting of soldiers into the United States Army.
 This type of speech was outlawed in the United States with the Espionage Act of June 15, 1917.
 The defense argued that Debs was entitled to the rights of free speech provided for in the first amendment of the Bill of Rights.
 This was one of three cases decided in 1919 in which the Court had upheld convictions that restricted free speech.

-Judgement
+Judgment

 In its ruling on Debs v.
 United States, the Court examined several statements that Debs had made regarding the war.
 While he had tempered his speeches in an attempt to comply with the Espionage Act, the Court found he had shown the "intention and effect of obstructing the draft and recruitment for the war."
 Among other things, the Court cited Debs' praise for those imprisoned for obstructing the draft.
-In his opinion, Justice Oliver Wendell Holmes, Jr. stated that Debs' case was essentially the same as Schenck v.
+In his opinion, Justice Oliver Wendell Holmes Jr. stated that Debs' case was essentially the same as Schenck v.
 United States (1919), in which the Court upheld a similar conviction.
 The Supreme Court decided against Debs, and maintained the power of the Espionage Act.
 Debs' sentence to ten years imprisonment and loss of citizenship was upheld.
 Holmes J said the following: